cpurcell31/cpurcell31.github.io/_posts/2021-07-20-tryhackme-hacked.markdown

 ### Question: What is the user's password?

 This one has two possible ways to solve it:
-1. Find when hydra is successful
+1. Find when hydra is successful and follow the tcp stream
 2. Find when the attacker logs in

-Method 2 is by far the most straight forward but Method 1 also works.
+Method 2 is by far the most straight forward but Method 1 also works pretty nicely.
 To do Method 1 you must first find the response packet where hydra successfully logs in (it's after a sequence of consequtive password attempts).

 ![Method 1](/assets/THM-h4cked/port-pass-THM-h4.png)

-Now from here we can check the destination port of the success response and correlate it to a password.
+Now from here we can right click on the packet and hit `Follow -> TCP Stream` to see which password corresponded to the attempt.
-For Method 2 it's as simple as scrolling down to find the attacker's log in attempt.
+For Method 2 it's as simple as scrolling down to find the attacker's final log in attempt.

 ![Method 2](/assets/THM-h4cked/pass-THM-h4.png)